 Holding Corporations Accountable

 Our thoughts and prayers are with this family that has suffered a tremendous, irreparable loss.
-There is no question that this is a death that could have been prevented had Robinhood acted in a more responsible manner.
+There is no question that this death could have been prevented had Robinhood acted more responsibly.
 We encourage those who are new to the stock market to heed the advice of experts who are warning people to exercise caution before investing especially during a time when the market is abundant with uncertainties.
-If you or someone you know needs support, please contact the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you or someone you know needs support, please get in touch with the National Suicide Prevention Lifeline at 1-800-273-8255.